 I specifically remember having to overpower my anxieties during my third pregnancy because it was not planned, and my mental state suffered a bit.
 It took weeks for us to tell anyone, and I felt very alone.
 One day, it clicked for my husband and me, and we slowly started leaking the news.
 My shift came with intense anxiety.
 I felt like the pregnancy wouldn’t last and that I was doomed to face the karma of my reaction.
 The pregnancy took a while to sink in, but that didn’t make me any less of a mother.

-When they placed my third child on my chest, I felt the same love I felt when they put her sister and her brother there the years before.
+When my third child was placed on my chest, I felt the same love I had felt with her siblings years before.
 I didn’t love my pregnancy, but I absolutely adore my daughter.
 You do not have to love your pregnancy to love your baby.